 A residence permit on the basis of family ties is usually granted for 1–4 years at a time.
 If your residence permit is going to expire but you want to stay in Finland, apply for an extended permit.
 Apply for an extended permit before your previous permit expires.

 There are several extended permit application forms.
 The form you should use depends on whether your family ties are still the same as they were when you applied for your previous residence permit.
 For example, if you are still married to the same person and you are applying for an extended permit on the grounds of your marriage, your family ties are still the same.
 If you are applying for an extended permit on the grounds of a new relationship, your family ties have changed.
+In Finland, a person you are dating is not considered to be your family member.
+However, the person you are dating may get a residence permit on other grounds.
 Please notice that if you were a child when you got your residence permit on the basis of family ties, you cannot get an extended permit on the same grounds after you have turned 18.

 - If your residence permit was granted to you on the basis of your dating relationship and your situation has not changed, apply for an extended permit with the same form that you used when you applied for your previous residence permit.

 - If you no longer have a family member living in Finland but you have a job or a study place, you may apply for a residence permit on these new grounds.

 - If the ground for your application is adoption use the same form you used to apply for a first permit.

 - If you are not sure what application form you should use, use the Application Finder to find out.

 If you apply for an extended permit only after your residence permit has expired, you are not allowed to continue working.
 Read more about the right to work while an application for an extended permit is being processed.